Stanley Price (writer)

-Stanley Price (12 August 1931 – 28 February 2019) was a British novelist and playwright who wrote for the theatre, film and television from the 1960s.
+Stanley Price (12 August 1931 – 28 February 2019) was a British novelist and playwright who wrote for the theatre, film, and television from the 1960s.

 Biography

 Price was born in Stamford Hill, London on 12 August 1931.
-His father Morris (Jim) Price was an Irish Jewish GP, and his mother was Gertrude "Gyp" Price (nee White).
-Though born in England, Price considered himself to be Irish.
-He was educated in Dublin, including at Wesley College, in London, and at the Perse School, Cambridge.
+His father, Morris (Jim) Price was an Irish Jewish GP, and his mother was Gertrude "Gyp" Price (nee White).
+Although born in England, Price considered himself to be Irish.
+He was educated in Dublin at Wesley College, in London, and in Cambridge at the Perse School.

 He did National Service in the Army before going to Gonville and Caius College, Cambridge, to read History.
 He started his career as a journalist, working as a reporter on Life magazine in New York from 1957 to 1960.
 In 1960 he returned to London where he contributed to numerous papers and magazines.

 His first novel, Crusading for Kronk, was published in 1960 by Gollancz in the UK This was followed by A World of Difference (Michael Joseph 1961), Just for the Record (Michael Joseph, 1962) and The Biggest Picture (Michael Joseph, 1964).
 All four were published in the U.S. and the UK, and the last two in paperback by Penguin.

 When Price found that he was enjoying writing the dialogue in his novels more than the descriptions that linked them, he turned to writing plays.
 In 1967 his first play, Horizontal Hold, was produced by Binkie Beaumont of H. M. Tennant and had a short, but happy life in the West End at the Comedy Theatre.
 His next play, The Starving Rich, a comedy set in a health clinic, never found a London home, but had two UK tours, and subsequently had many international productions.
 In Germany, retitled Ein Yoghurt fur Zwei, it ran in repertory in certain regional theatres for over fifteen years, and became known as 'The Mousetrap of Mannheim'.
 In 1982, Price returned to the West End with Moving which had a successful run with Penelope Keith, who later starred in the television series of the play.
 In 1986, Why Me?, a black comedy about executive unemployment, ran at the Strand Theatre with a much-acclaimed performance by Richard Briers.

 Price also wrote and edited many film screenplays.
 These include co-writer credits on Arabesque, 1967 (Sophie Loren and Gregory Peck), Gold, 1974 (Roger Moore and Susannah York), Shout at the Devil, 1976 (Roger Moore and Lee Marvin).
 More recently, his original screenplays and adaptations have been written principally for television, several of them winning international awards, including, in 1996, the American cable television's Ace Award for best screenplay for Genghis Cohn (after the book by Romain Gary).
 This also won the best screenplay award at the Rheims International Television Festival in 1995.
 Close Relations had also won this award in 1991.

 Price died on 28 February 2019 at age 87 and was buried on the east side of Highgate Cemetery.
 Munro Price is his son.